-To help us achieve this, Malcolm Reading Consultants, who specialise in running competitions for museums and arts, heritage, and non-profit organisations, have been appointed to manage the competition.
+To help us in our search, Malcolm Reading Consultants, specialists in running competitions for museums and arts, heritage, and non-profit organisations, were appointed to manage the competition.

 " Clandon is so historically resonant and has such cultural potential that we want the competition to attract the most talented design teams with the freshest thinking to help us bring it back to life."

 Those shortlisted teams provided preliminary studies and concept designs to be scrutinised by a panel of National Trust and external specialists.
 We received an excellent set of submissions, offering many fascinating collaborations and partnerships.
 Each team had thoroughly analysed the conservation issues and design opportunities, proposing thoughtful and creative approaches.

 In the summer of 2017, the concept designs were displayed in a public exhibition at Clandon Park and digitally on our website.
 Featuring a short film, a 1:100 scale model and a series of panels, the exhibition showcased how each team envisaged remaking the house and provided opportunities for public and stakeholder feedback.

 Subsequently, the competition jury met to interview the teams, review the designs and select a winner.

 " The teams that were selected thoroughly analysed the conservation issues and design opportunities and proposed thoughtful and creative approaches.
 I look forward to seeing their concept designs and am honoured to be chairing a distinguished jury."

 Our jury panel featured figures from the worlds of heritage, architecture, the arts and the locality:

 - Clive Aslet, Author, Journalist and former Editor of Country Life

 - David Bickle, Architect and Director of Design, Exhibitions & FuturePlan, Victoria & Albert Museum